Why bother with social media?

 - More professionals, academics, institutions and societies are becoming actively involved with social networks

-- Try to engage audience in a two-way conversation.
+- Try to engage your audience in a two-way conversation.
 Target influential figures in your field

-- Posts with images have double the engagement of those without
+- Include images to double the engagement of your messages

-- Use key tools to reduce manual effort such as Crowdbooster, TweetDeck and Hootsuite.
+- Use key tools to reduce manual effort by, such as scheduling posts in advance with HootSuite.

 Where to start?